erred/uva-ccf/lab1.md

 - 2020-02-06 15:54:00 verified sha256sum=f252f689bd5aadc37ab6b76561dd3a1e84ec4449488ab45d21198e671a0c94d5

 On handover for verification, the drive was inspected and matched the descriptions in the chain of of custody document.
 Following standard forensic procedures, the drive was attached to a forensic workstation and the hash (sha256) of the first 20GiB of the drive was taken.
 This was verified to match the stated hash of the image produced by the other team.

+### Correction

+Other team was Hoang Huynh & Niels den Otter

 ## Q9.
 What kind of things would be less important during live acquisition?